amal-thundiyil/sky-peeker/README.md

-# Weather App
+# Sky Peeker

-A simple weather app using React.js, CSS and OpenWeather API.
+Developed a fully responsive website using for users to check the weather forecast of their location input developed using React.js, HTML, CSS, OpenWeatherAPI, Heroku.

 ## Link to hosted app: